Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

 **1. Profitability & Loss Analysis:**

+    • Which product categories, sub-categories, or specific products are the most and least profitable?
 	• What are the key factors that correlate with a product or order generating a loss (negative profit)?
+    • Are the loss-making products concentrated in certain categories that might be used to attract customers?
 	• Is there a relationship between discount levels and profitability?
 At what discount level do products typically become unprofitable?
-    • Which product categories, sub-categories, or specific products are the most and least profitable?
-    • Are the loss-making products concentrated in certain categories that might be used to attract customers?

 **2. Customer Segmentation and Sales Analysis:**

     • Who are our most valuable customers?
 Can we segment them by sales, profit, or region?
     • What patterns distinguish high-value customers from others?
+	• How do sales fluctuate over time, and are there seasonal peaks?
     • Is there a relationship between the quantity of items purchased, the discount offered, and the total sales value?

 **3. Product and Inventory Management:**